+Figure 3.2.2-5 Locations where the wires are secured to the deployment mechanism

 Electrical Power System Electrical power system uses BIRDS-Bus.
 Inhibit control is based on BIRDS-Bus.
 Six Nickel Metal Hydride - NiOOH/metal alloy/KOH batteries are connected by three-series and two-parallel.
 The CubeSat does not use wet Electrolytic Capacitor in EPS.
-For ±X solar panels, a diode on the panel is used instead of a diode on the FAB to inhibit battery over-discharge and short circuits.
+For ±X solar panels, a diode on the panel is used instead of a diode on the FAB to inhibit battery over-discharge.

 DARGONFLY also has three deployment switches on the -Z rail ends whose specification and install/actuating position is shown in Table 3.2.3-1 and Figure 3.2.3-2, respectively.